ibm-hyper-protect/k8s-operator-hpcr/README.md

 The controller defines a [custom resource definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to deploy a [HPCR VSI](https://cloud.ibm.com/docs/vpc?topic=vpc-about-se) to an LPAR.
 The controller does the following:

 - make the [IBM Hyper Protect Container Runtime image](https://cloud.ibm.com/docs/vpc?topic=vpc-vsabout-images#hyper-protect-runtime) available on the LPAR
-- manage the artifacts require to start the VSI (cloud init disk, boot disk, external disk, logging)
+- manage the artifacts required to start the VSI (cloud init disk, boot disk, external disk, logging)
 - start the VSI on the LPAR
 - monitor the status of the VSI on the LPAR
 - destroy the VSI on the LPAR and clean up the associated resources